-Moreover, taste enhancers can entice pets to eagerly devour bowls that contain the seeds of serious disease.
-Nutrient analyses, the presence or absence of this or that ingredient, and short term feeding studies also do not reveal the true health measure of a pet food's value, namely long, active, vital life, free from chronic degenerative disease conditions.
+Moreover, taste enhancers can entice pets to eagerly devour bowls of food unsuitable for long term health.
+Nutrient analyses, the presence or absence of this or that ingredient, and short term feeding studies also do not reveal the true health measure of a pet food, namely long, active, vital life, free from chronic degenerative disease conditions.

 Long term results, results consumers can only truly know after the fact, are the true measure of good nutrition.
 After all, humans and animals can survive on water and rice for years.
 Mere survival should not be the goal.

 So too is feeling safe because pet food companies are regulated (actually they are regulated to death).
-Although it would seem that regulation would not permit danger, this is simply not the case.
+Although it would seem that regulation would assure quality and not permit danger, this is simply not the case.
 Instead, regulators focus on such things as terminology, spacing on labels, and whether a comma is out of place.
-(Regulators in one state actually put a stop sale on our products because a sentence was ¼" out of place, we called chicken "meat," and said or implied the word health.)
-In the meantime, issues that truly have something to do with the well being of pets are ignored.
-See The "Pet Food Regulation Protects the Public and Guarantees Health" Myth
+For example, recently, regulators in one state actually put a stop sale on products because a sentence was ¼" out of place, chicken was called "meat," and the word "health" was used.
+In the meantime, issues that truly have something to do with the well being of pets are ignored by these same officials.
+(See The "Pet Food Regulation Protects the Public and Guarantees Health" Myth

 , The Pet Food Ingredient Game

-are invalid, what is the concerned pet owner to do?
+So if the commonly used criteria for judging the merit of a healthy pet food are unreliable, what is the concerned pet owner to do?
 As in all other important decisions in life, gathering information and applying reason is the best way to the best answer.
-This process is even more important in food decisions because health, life and death, vitality and misery, are at issue.
+This process is even more important in food decisions because life and death are at issue.

-PET HEALTH PHILOSOPHY:
+1. PET HEALTH PHILOSOPHY:

 , Comparing Pet Foods Based Upon What Matters